HardikPrabhu/EnergyTS-GANomaly-with-Parallel-Reconstruction/README.md

 Our related paper "Generative Adversarial Network with Soft-Dynamic Time Warping and Parallel Reconstruction for Energy Time Series Anomaly Detection" (https://doi.org/10.48550/arXiv.2402.14384) got accepted at the AI4TS Workshop @ AAAI 24.

-**Note :** A journal extension of the paper is under development.
+**Note:** A journal extension of the paper is under development.
 The repository will be frequently updated.

 ![True_True_1000_build_977_10.png](True_True_1000_build_977_10.png)